sarahsucha/phase-0-tracks/web_dev/request_cycle/web_servers.md

 * [Linux Kernal Map](http://www.makelinux.net/kernel_map/LKM3_2048.png)

 ### In your own words, what is a VPS (virtual private server)?
 What, according to your research, are the advantages of using a VPS?
 A VPS is a type of website hosting service.
 It is a contained environment on a server, so it provides almost all of the same possibilities of dedicated hosting at a more affordable price.
 It is more secure and scaleable than shared hosting allows the user to install any software compatible with the OS it is running.

+### Why is it considered a bad idea to run programs as the root user on a Linux system?
+It sounds like the main reason to not use root on a Linux machine is for security reasons.
+I am thinking of it in a way like a branch on a code repository - you can manipulate the same code, but the original stays clean.